 SWIM UP METHOD

-By this technique, the sperms are selected on their motility and the capability to swim into the culture medium.
+By this technique, the sperms are selected on their motility and the capability to swim out of the seminal plasma.

 Is performed with the centrifugation of the semen followed by the stratification of the medium over the resuspended pellet.